awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 **Note**
 The double quotation marks in the command are not required if your CMD shell is already in the C:\\Program Files\\Amazon\\EC2ConfigService\\ directory\.

 However, you must be very careful that the XML file options specified in the `Ec2ConfigService\Settings` folder are correct; otherwise, you might not be able to connect to the instance\.
-For more information about the settings files, see [EC2Config Settings Files](ec2config-service.md#UsingConfigXML_WinAMI)\.
+For more information about the settings files, see [EC2Config settings files](ec2config-service.md#UsingConfigXML_WinAMI)\.
 For an example of configuring and then running Sysprep from the command line, see `Ec2ConfigService\Scripts\InstallUpdates.ps1`\.